 In soap embroidered beanies Bulk Order Planning, artwork prep often decides how clean the final product looks.
 Ask for these items up front:

-- Vector artwork in AI, EPS, or PDF format.
+- Vector artwork in the correct colors.

 Pricing, MOQ, and Unit Cost Breakpoints